-The acquisition of antonym knowledge in a sign language is another step towards exploring the development of vocabulary knowledge across languages, even those of different modalities.
-The results of the study reported here indicate that the developmental language path of antonyms and its relationship to reading comprehension holds for signed languages as well as spoken.
-The importance of a strong L1 for deaf children is true not only for communication but also as a necessary foundation for academic achievement in the L2.
+The acquisition of antonym knowledge in a sign language contributes to the literature on the development of vocabulary knowledge across languages.
+The developmental language path of antonyms and its relationship to reading comprehension holds for signed languages as well as spoken.
+The importance of a strong L1 for deaf children is true not only for communication but also as a necessary foundation for reading ability and hence for academic achievement in the L2.